mcmah309/rust_core/book/src/libs/sync/channel.md

 # channel

-`channel` is similar to `StreamController` except it buffers data until read and will never throw.
+`channel` is used for communication between produces and consumers. `channel` is similar to `StreamController` except it buffers data until read and will never throw.
 In more detail, `channel` returns a `Sender` and `Receiver`.
 Each item `T` sent by the `Sender` will only be seen once by the `Receiver`.
 If the `Sender` calls `close` while the `Receiver`'s buffer is not empty, the `Receiver` will still yield the remaining items in the buffer until empty.